BitBotFactory/MikaLendingBot/.github/CONTRIBUTING.md

-## How to contribute to Slither.io-bot
+## How to contribute to Poloniexlendingbot

 #### **Did you find a bug?**